kubernetes/test-infra/prow/jobs.md

 to run `make update-config`.
 This does not require redeploying any binaries, and will take effect within a few minutes.

+Alternatively, the [inrepoconfig](/prow/inrepoconfig.md) feature can be used to version Presubmit jobs in the same repository that also contains the code and have Prow load them dynamically.
+See [its documentation](/prow/inrepoconfig.md) for more details.

 Prow requires you to have a basic understanding of kubernetes, such that you can define pods in yaml.
 Please see kubernetes documentation for help here, for example the [Pod overview] and [PodSpec api